Shining3D/SDKDoc/README.md

 | Request Get | v1.0/device/status | REQ: None REP: String |

 ### Device events
+**Tips: If you want to use the "Plus" or "Sub" button properly, you must double click the "Start" button before pressing the button.
+This means that if you want to send an event function pressed by the "Plus" or "Sub" button, you must double-click the "Start" button and then press the "Plus" or "Sub" button, otherwise your event will not be sent.**

 The 2X series camera carries several buttons.
 This interface broadcasts the button events.
 There are four events currently: